elliottlawson/converse-prism/README.md

 ## Quick Start

-Replace the Converse trait with the Converse-Prism trait:
+Replace the Converse trait with the Converse Prism trait:

 ```php
 use ElliottLawson\ConversePrism\Concerns\HasAIConversations;